Ayan-dot/qi-interpreter/grammar.md

 Aside from these primitives, there are more complex objects:

-- `arr`, for example `[2, 4, "qi", 55]`, which is a list of objects that can be composed of any Qi variable.
+- `arr`, for example `[2, 4, "qlang", 55]`, which is a list of objects that can be composed of any `qlang` variable.
 Note that some `arr` methods only apply to arrays with the same object type
 - `queues` and `stacks` are represented by their C++ counterparts, and can hold any object type as with `arr`
 - `sets` are hashable and unordered
-- `maps` are similar to `arrs`, but keys can be Qi objects that are not natural numbers
+- `maps` are similar to `arrs`, but keys can be `qlang` objects that are not natural numbers

 ### 3.2 Built-in methods

-Qi types can invoke various functions that are used as utility (such as sorting, searching, arithmetic rounding) via methods that corresponding to specific types, all uniquely named.
+`qlang` types can invoke various functions that are used as utility (such as sorting, searching, arithmetic rounding) via methods that corresponding to specific types, all uniquely named.
 For each type, the methods have unique behavior and the functionality of a method may not be supported for every type.